veenayaksirohi/JavaScript_Learning/notes.md

 **Try it yourself:**
 - Create an array of your three favorite foods and print its length.
 - Use `slice()` and `splice()` to extract elements and observe the difference.
+- Use `map` to double each value in an array.
+- Use `filter` to select only odd numbers from an array.
+- Use `reduce` to sum an array of numbers.

 **Quiz:**
 ```js